microsoft/bedrock/cluster/azure/README.md

 Bedrock provides different templates to start from when building your deployment environment.
 Each template has a set of common and specific requirements that must be met in order to deploy them.

+Common across templates, it is required that the resource group(s) needed by the enviornment be created prior to deploying.
+For how to create a resource group, see [here]()

 The following templates are currently available for deployment:

 - [azure-common-infra](../environments/azure-common-infra): Common infrastructure deployment template.
 - [azure-simple](../environments/azure-simple/): Single cluster deployment.
 - [azure-single-keyvault](../environments/azure-single-keyvault): Single cluster with Azure Keyvault integration through flex volumes template.
 - [azure-multiple-clusters](../environments/azure-multiple-clusters/): Multiple cluster deployment with Traffic Manager.